wavefunction91/IntegratorXX/README.md

 Radial quadratures are convolutions of primitive quadrature rules with a radial transformation scheme (mapping the natural domain of the primitive quadrature to positive semi-indefinite).
-The jacobian of the transformation *is* included in the radial weights while the radial component of the spherical jacobian ($r^2$) is *not*.
+The jacobian of the transformation *is* included in the radial weights while the radial component of the spherical volume element ($r^2$) is *not*.

 | Quadrature Name                 | Domain       | C++ Class           |